 Key points about premenstrual syndrome

-Premenstrual syndrome (PMS) is a group of physical and emotional symptoms many women may have in the days before their period starts.
+Premenstrual syndrome (PMS) is a group of physical and emotional symptoms many people may have in the days before their period starts.
 Symptoms usually stop when the period starts or shortly after.

-It's thought to be related to the hormone changes of a woman’s menstrual cycle.
+It's thought to be related to the hormone changes of a person’s menstrual cycle.